AlibabaCloudDocs/cdn/intl.en-US/EdgeRoutine/Introduction to EdgeRoutine/Fetch API.md

     The useFinalURLS and error properties of the Response object are not in use.
 They do not take effect in the contexts of requests redirected to CDN nodes.

--   Common uses of the Response operation
+-   Use cases of the Response operation
     -   Fetches the HTTP status code: `response.status`.
     -   Fetches the reason phrase of a response: `response.statusText`.
     -   Fetches the response header: `response.headers`.